Green Bay Packers vs. San Francisco 49ers NFL Divisional Round Odds, Plays and Insights for January 22, 2022

 49ers stats and trends

-- The 49ers have been underdogs by 5 points or more one time this year and have not covered the spread once.
+- The 49ers have yet to cover the spread this season when underdogs by 5 points or more.

-- San Francisco's games this season have eclipsed the over/under eight times in 17 opportunities (47.1%).
+- San Francisco's games this season have hit the over on eight of 17 set point totals (47.1%).

-- San Francisco is 8-3 against the spread and 9-2 overall in games when it puts up more than 21.8 points.
+- San Francisco is 8-3 against the spread and 9-2 overall when the team puts up more than 21.8 points.

-- In games that San Francisco churns out more than 328.2 yards, the team is 8-6 against the spread and 9-5 overall.
+- In games that San Francisco piles up over 328.2 yards, the team is 8-6 against the spread and 9-5 overall.

-- The 49ers have 24 giveaways this season, while the Packers have 26 takeaways.
+- This year the 49ers have 24 turnovers, two fewer than the Packers have takeaways (26).

 Home and road insights